Sidebar navigation

 Explore examples of Henry’s subjects speaking out against royal policy, from rude words spoken to neighbours, to printed polemic and propaganda.
 In doing so, discover the limits to royal authority and the extent to which Henry’s subjects might be seen as a threat to his power.

-Quick breather.
-Take stock of the morning then get ready for the next session.
+Quick breather, so grab your refreshments and get ready for the next session.

 *Choose to go to either of the following talks when you save your place.